AutoMath

 prepaid cost = over miles × buy-up rate

 The allowance pools: a 36-month, 12,000-mile lease is 36,000 miles total — a good year and a bad year average out.
 What matters is the total over the term, not any single year.
+Nobody checks your odometer at each anniversary; the only measurement that counts is the one taken at turn-in.

 The average driver covers 13,500 miles a year.
 The average lease allows 12,000.
 The gap is a bill almost nobody budgets for.